CenturyLinkCloud/PublicKB/AppFog/using-ctl-mysql-with-appfog-apps.md

 ### Relational DB Service Deployment Options

 There are two options for provisioning a Relational DB Service (RDBS) instance for use with AppFog.
-The actual Relational DB service is the same product, each method provides different options.
-Pricing is the same and can be estimated from the Relational DB Services of our [Price Estimator](https://www.ctl.io/estimator/).
+Regardless of the provisioning method, the Relational DB service instance product and pricing model are the same.
+Pricing can be estimated from the Relational DB Services section of our [Price Estimator](https://www.ctl.io/estimator/).

 <h5><a href="#cli">1.
 Provisioning using the AppFog CLI tool</a><h5>

-* This method provides the options for plans with preconfigured resource allocation.
+* This method offers several RDBS instance options with preconfigured resource allocation.
 * The preset resource allocation can not be scaled.
 * The VCAP_SERVICES environment variable is available for connection to the service.

 <h5><a href="#rdbs">2.
 Provisioning from the Relational DB page</a><h5>

 * This method provides the abiltiy for users to customize resource allocation upon service creation.
 * These RDBS instances can be scaled at anytime, requiring a restart which typically only takes a few minutes.
 * Backups are readily available for download.